qmk/qmk_firmware/docs/features/bootmagic.md

 ## Split Keyboards

-When [handedness](split_keyboard#setting-handedness) is predetermined via options like `SPLIT_HAND_PIN` or `EE_HANDS`, you might need to configure a different key between halves.
+When [handedness](split_keyboard#setting-handedness) is predetermined via options like `SPLIT_HAND_PIN` or EEPROM, you might need to configure a different key between halves.
 To identify the correct key for the right half, examine the split key matrix defined in the `<keyboard>.h` file, e.g.:

 ```c
 #define LAYOUT_split_3x5_2( \